Skip to main content

 Amica in the Community

-Through Amica’s Corporate Social Responsibility program and our philanthropic arm, The Amica Companies Foundation, we’ve developed strong bonds with nonprofits for decades.
+Through Amica’s Corporate Social Responsibility program and our philanthropic arm, the Amica Companies Foundation, we’ve developed strong bonds with nonprofits for decades.
 Every year, we’re introduced to deserving organizations across the country that promote community well-being, individual resiliency and financial security.
-In 2021, we provided more than $3.5 million in grants and sponsorships to nonprofits.
+In 2022, we provided $4.4 million in grants and sponsorships to nonprofits.

 Amica’s corporate social responsibility efforts are focused on two areas: engaging communities and empowering employees.